thujone/code-samples/README.md

 Greetings RDI,

-I wanted to send you all a fuller, better-organized sampling of my backend and frontend code than what is currently on my GitHub -- especially as it pertains to the skills you're seeking.

 I've put together screenshots and code from my last two jobs (Presidio from 2017-2019, and Xendee from 2019-2023) that should give you a much better idea of the projects I've been working on.
 I've only included files that are at least 80-90% my code.

 At Presidio, the Next-Generation Risk Management (NGRM) app was the project I worked on 98% of my time there.
 By the end, I was the lead dev on the project and running the day-to-day scrum ceremonies.
 The app itself allowed for cybersecurity professionals to upload company-wide penetration scans into the system and helped them organize and visualize risks, compliance, governance, and other aspects of security.
 It also allowed them to assign and track team resources and tasks.
 I've included backend and frontend code for three features: hosts, risks, and vulnerabilities.
 I believe it shows my ability to work across the entire stack.